 Adding Picture During the Call

-Next time you’re on a Zoom video call and decide to turn off your camera, other participants will see your profile picture.
+Next time you are on a Zoom video call and decide to turn off your camera, other participants will see your profile picture.
 But you can also add a profile picture during your Zoom video call.

 There are four ways you can log in to your Zoom account.
 You can use your work email, Facebook, a Single Sign-on, or use your Google account.
 In the case of the latter, Zoom will automatically load your Google or Gmail Profile picture as a Zoom profile picture.

 In case your Google profile is without an image, you can add it there first, and then log into Zoom.
-That way, you’ll have the same picture in both locations with just one upload.
+That way, you will have the same picture in both locations with just one upload.
 Here’s how you change your Google account picture:

 - Sign in to your Gmail account.